-As a teenager I was locked against my will in a state-run mental institution that was so hellish that (for just one example) the drug-addicted “mental health technicians” left to run the place on weekend nights sold the patients to local deviants and violent perverts who would come in, fork over forty dollars cash, and then be left alone with their rented mental patient victims to do to them whatever they wanted.
+As a young adult I was locked against my will in a state-run mental institution that was so hellish that (for just one example) the drug-addicted “mental health technicians” left to run the place on weekend nights sold the patients to local deviants and violent perverts who would come in, fork over forty dollars cash, and then be left alone with their rented mental patient victims to do to them whatever they wanted.

-I was tortured in that place.
-On several occasions (and, again, this is just one example) I was pumped full of Haldol, strapped face down by my hands and feet onto a metal bed frame in a freezing cold room, and left there for 24-hours.
+I was also tortured in that place.
+On several occasions (and, again, this is just one example) I was pumped full of Haldol, strapped face down by my hands and feet onto a metal bed frame in a freezing cold room, and left there for over 24-hours.

 Strapped down like that, one of my main concerns was literally choking to death on the great volumes of my own drool caused the Haldol.
 While lying there, unable to move my hands or feet from the spread-eagle position I was locked in, I listened to the storms of screams and wails of the violated patients coming from the nearby shower room, where they have all those handy pipes and fixtures for chaining people to.
 Where there was all that running hot and cold water, and all those easily cleaned tiles.